- Who We Are

 UFT Governance Structure

-The eleven officers, elected for three-year terms, are the president; six vice presidents selected at large (including one each from elementary, junior high/intermediate, academic high and career and technical high schools and special education); secretary and assistant secretary; treasurer and assistant treasurer.
+The twelve officers, elected for three-year terms, are the president; six vice presidents selected at large (including one each from elementary, junior high/intermediate, academic high and career and technical high schools, special education and non-DOE members); secretary and assistant secretary; treasurer and assistant treasurer.
 The union has an office in each borough and fields a borough representative for each borough and a district representative for each community school district, high school district and District 75.

 Each school has a chapter leader elected by the members of that school.
 In addition, there are "functional chapters" to represent non-teacher members, each with a chapter leader elected citywide.